teep93/terminal-bank-app/README.md

 ```

-Run the install command if first time using program, this will check if virtual environment is setup and if not, will install one
+Run the install command if first time using program, this will check if virtual environment is setup and if not, will install one:

 ```bash